Sometimes we need to seek support up the higher ladder of learning, and sometimes we need to help others up to where we are.

 3. Obtain various opinions about decisions you could make with your facilitation/teaching practice.
 Step back and see your business through other people's eyes.

-4. Share your goals with others to deepen accountability and motivation to see them through.
+4. Share your goals with others to deepen accountability and the motivation to see them through.